 The rotator cuff is a complex network of muscles and tendons which stabilize the shoulder joint.
 As its name suggests, it allows you to rotate and raise the shoulder and is thus critical to the functionality of your arm.
 Injuries to the rotator cuff can cause pain and affect your daily life, and if they’re bad enough, may require surgery.
-Today, many are exploring another alternative to surgery: stem cell therapy.
+Today, many are exploring another alternative to surgery: stem cell therapy for rotator cuff tear.

 A Closer Look at Rotator Cuff Injuries

 The rotator cuff can experience a partial tear or a complete tear.
 A partial tear occurs when the muscles that make up the cuff fray become torn, but if the damage extends through the muscle, the tear is considered complete.
 The tendon could pull away from the bone if left unaddressed.